ADHD Therapy

 What It’s Like To Have ADHD (PDF)

-ADHD Symptoms can show up as difficulties in:
+In behavioral terms ADHD Symptoms in children can show up as:

 • spacing out